henning410/VuNAPI/Vulnerabilities.md

 # Vulnerabilities in VuNAPI

+## `/testStatusCodes`

+We decided to implement this to see if fuzzers would detect status codes that are not specified in the OAS and are other than 500.

+### Misalignment with OAS

+According to the specification, the application should return a 200 or 400 status code when the endpoint `/testStatusCodes` is called.
+However, the application is deliberately programmed to permanently return a 403 status code.

+## `/kill`

+When this endpoint is called, VuNAPI closes.
+We want to check how well fuzzers can handle the fact that the application is no longer accessible.

+## `/redos`

+This endpoint checks if the given input is a valid email or not.

+### ReDos

+When inserting a long, malformed string, like `this_is_some_very_very_long_malformed_string`, the server becomes unreachable because it gets stuck checking if the regex is true.

 ## `/login`

 The `/login` endpoint expects a username and a password as body.
-In accordance with the specification, the corresponding person is returned if the login data is correct.
+In accordance with the specification, the corresponding person is returned if the login data is correct or the JWT.
 If the login data is incorrect, an error message is returned.

 ### SQL injection